The Church of St Nicholas dominates the skyline in Newbald.

 On the first Sunday of the month, there are Sunday School activities during the family communion service.
 With bible stories, craft activities and games, there is something for children of all ages.
 Light refreshments are served at the end of the service.

-The Parochial Church Council of St Nicholas’ Church wish to thank all the individuals and families who have contributed to our stonework appeal.
-The work has just been completed with the help of two generous loans from parishioners of £5,000 each.
+The Parochial Church Council of St Nicholas’ Church wish to thank all the individuals and families who contributed to our stonework appeal.
+The work was completed with the help of two generous loans from parishioners of £5,000 each.
 This restoration will be an ongoing project as stonework will always need replacing.
 However our first priority is to repay the loans and replenish our reserved funds.
 Whilst this work has been in progress we have not been able to pay our quota to York , that is a necessary requirement to receive any financial help from the Diocese.
 English Heritage also refused to help, so all our reserve funds have been spent and our accounts are now minus £10,000, so a very special thank you to all our parishioners who have supported this work.